 That’s why we use pharmacogenomic testing (also called pharmacogenetic testing, or simply genetic testing) to help our psychiatrists tailor treatment for individual patients.
-Genetic testing allows our psychiatrists to make more informed treatment decisions based on a patient’s unique biology, using guidelines endorsed by professional societies such as the Association for Molecular Pathology.
+Pharmacogenomic testing allows our psychiatrists to make more informed treatment decisions based on a patient’s unique biology, using guidelines endorsed by professional societies such as the Association for Molecular Pathology.
 Some patients require lower doses of antidepressants, while some patients simply cannot process certain medications.
-Genetic testing allows psychiatrists to take these factors into account and find the right medication faster.
+Pharmacogenomic testing allows psychiatrists to take these factors into account and find the right medication faster.
 Several clinical trials have validated this approach, particularly for patients with treatment-resistant depression.
-While genetic testing isn’t the end-all be-all, it certainly helps patients find a medication that works for them.
+While pharmacogenomic testing isn’t the end-all be-all, it certainly helps patients find a medication that works for them.

 At Prairie, we’re moving psychiatry forward by giving psychiatrists the information they need to make better treatment decisions.
-We’re starting with genetic testing, and are working towards incorporating machine learning techniques, given their potential to further personalize care.
+We’re starting with pharmacogenomic testing, and are working towards incorporating machine learning techniques, given their potential to further personalize care.

 Step 3: Supporting people throughout their care journey